zeldamods/radar-totk/README.md

-## botwradar
+## totkradar
-A server for querying placement objects in *The Legend of Zelda: Breath of the Wild*.
+A server for querying placement objects in *The Legend of Zelda: Tears of the Kingdom*.

 Run build.ts to generate a map database before starting the server for the first time.

-    ts-node build.ts -a ../botw/Actor
+    ts-node build.ts -d ../totk/Banc

-This assumes the `botw` directory contains the YAML data files from https://github.com/leoetlino/botw
+This assumes the `totk/Banc` directory contains the YAML data object map files